Mikhail773/R-Final-Project/README.md

 			     - What is the average mileage? (ml)

-			     - What is the relationship between engine type and engine capacity
+			     - What is the relationship between engine type and engine capacity?

+			     - What is the relationship between Year Produced and Price?

 	* What you are going to do to meet your goals and to answer questions?